Chapter 5 : Section 34

 • if approved, conducting a search of social media.

-If the young adult in extended foster care is at risk of being homeless upon discharge from the program, the Department shall engage with the young adult to explore housing options, including out-of-home care living arrangements if the young adult is under age 21.
+If the young adult in extended foster care is at risk of being homeless upon discharge from the program, the Department hsall engage with the young adult to explore housing options, including out-of-home care living arrangements if the young adult is under age 21.

 Notify all young adults leaving foster care of the requirement to complete an annual review through the Department of Economic Security, Family Assistance Administration (FAA) to continue health services and to contact FAA to update their current residential address.